Mammal Holotypes Online

 Field work and exchanges with European collections have strengthened our holdings from Europe with material from Austria, Belgium, Finland, and Hungary.
 During the last two decades, field work in Australia, Japan, and Thailand have added our first major collections from that region.

 The section also holds an excellent osteological collection of both articulated and disarticulated specimens.
 Represented in this material are a number of unique forms which would be difficult if not impossible to obtain today.
-Among these are specimens of Alopex, Cercopithecus, Gorilla, Kobus, Lama, Odobenus, Pan, Papio, Phoca, and Thalarctos (Ursus).
+Among these are specimens of Cercopithecus, Gorilla, Kobus, Lama, Odobenus, Pan, Papio, Phoca, Ursus maritimus, and Vulpes lagopus.
 About two-thirds of the osteological material is stored offsite.
 However, all marine mammals, primates, and large carnivores are housed with the main collection.

 In the past two decades, there has been an effort to build the fluid-preserved collection.
 Today, we hold wet preservations of 286 genera or 44% of all genera in our collection.